secadaIO/elyon-sol-framework-v2/audit/CARDANO_ANCHORS.md

-# CARDANO_ANCHORS.md
+# Cardano Anchors

 Status: Draft
-Scope: Public-Safe
+Scope: Optional immutability anchoring
-Governance: Elyon-Sol MASTER CONTEXT v1.0 compliant
+Governance: Elyon-Sol Framework v1.0.0-structure

-This document is descriptive only.
-It contains no executable logic, no autonomous decision-making, and no diagnostic or clinical assertions.

 ---

-Purpose:
+## Purpose

+Cardano anchoring may be used to provide tamper-evident, third-party-verifiable references to governance states or documentation snapshots.

+Anchoring is **optional** and **non-operative**.

+---

+## What Is Anchored

+- Hashes of documents or manifests
+- Version identifiers
+- Governance milestones

+---

+## What Is Not Anchored

+- Personal data
-- TODO
+- PHI

-Scope:
-- TODO
+- Secrets or credentials

-Notes:
-- TODO
+- Executable logic

+---

+## Interpretation

+Anchors serve as **evidence of existence and integrity**, not authority or control mechanisms.